OneFellSwoop1/vetting-intelligence-search-hub/OFFICE_DEPLOYMENT.md

 ## 🎯 **Ready for Office Rollout!**

-Your Vetting Intelligence Search Hub is now **enterprise-ready** and can be safely deployed for multiple users in your office environment.
+Our Vetting Intelligence Search Hub is now **enterprise-ready** and can be safely deployed for multiple users in office environments.

 ## ✅ **What "Enterprise Ready" Means:**